 The most significant changes to the HSL resulted from the Rail Safety Improvement Act of 2008 (RSIA).
-Most of the changes were to § 21103, Limitations on duty hours of train employees, and include a monthly time limit on all service performed for a railroad and time spent waiting for or in deadhead transportation from duty to a point of final release after the 12-hour point in a consecutive service duty tour.
+Most of the changes were to § 21103, limitations on duty hours of train employees, and include a monthly time limit on all service performed for a railroad and time spent waiting for or in deadhead transportation from duty to a point of final release after the 12-hour point in a consecutive service duty tour.
 The new provisions also restrict a train employee to 6 or 7 consecutive days of initiating on-duty periods followed by 48 or 72 consecutive hours off duty, and also require a minimum statutory off-duty period of 10 hours.
-Several other important changes to the HSL that resulted from the RSIA are included and explained in this manual.

 In addition to changing some provisions and adding several more, the HSL, as amended by the RSIA, gave FRA the authority to create regulations governing the hours of service of train employees of commuter and intercity passenger railroad carriers.
 FRA published its final hours of service rules for train employees working in commuter or intercity passenger rail operations on August 12, 2011.
-The final rule became effective on October 15, 2011, and can be found at Title 49 Code of Federal Regulations (CFR) Part 228, Subpart F. A separate compliance manual exists specifically for commuter and intercity passenger rail operations.
+The final rule became effective on October 15, 2011, and can be found at Title 49 Code of Federal Regulations (CFR) Part 228, Subpart F. This compliance manual specifically addresses commuter and intercity passenger rail operations, and it does not apply to train employees engaged in freight operations on freight railroads.